maybebyte/anthesis/index.md

 be.
 In any case, remember that no matter how much you wander, you can always find your way back `/home`.

-I also have plenty of other interests outside of Unix-like operating systems.
-Some of them can be found here.
+Some of my other interests can be found here as well.
 Feel free to continue down this page to see what captivates you.

 ## Some asides